What is accounts receivable? The complete guide

 However, letting your accounts receivable balance get out of hand can also negatively impact your cash flow.
 Why?
 A receivable figure that's too high means that you don't have that liquid cash to invest in your business.
 After all, it's still owed to you.

 One way to prevent this is to establish a quick-moving and reliable AR process for customers.
-With a streamlined, easy, and well-planned process means increased payments that are also made on time.
+A streamlined, easy, and well-planned accounting process means increased payments that are also made on time.

 Accounts payable, on the other hand, indicates a future outflow of cash.
 It also means that certain liquid assets currently in your possession are, in reality, tied up in future payments.